Everything You Need to Know Before Visiting Tayrona National Park

 - Insurance: 5,000 COP (mandatory, per day in the park)

-- Opening hours: Daily from 8:00AM – 5:00PM (closed in February for nature restoration)
+- Opening hours: Daily from 8:00AM – 5:00PM (if not staying overnight)

 Note: Don’t bring alcohol or single-use plastics.
 Respect the rules – Tayrona is a protected ecosystem!